sushilk246/blog1/README.md

 # info
 Node.js is used for backend.
-The server is running on localhost on port 4000;
+The server is running on localhost on port 4000.
-to run on your system start server and type locahost:4000 in web browser.
+To run on your system start server and type locahost:4000 in web browser.

 # Why NoSQL